kinghornbirdseed/kinghornbirdseed.github.io/birdseed.md

   <textarea id="comments" name="comments" rows="5" cols="50"></textarea>
   <input type="submit" value="Order">

-  I will email back with details of payment and delivery (check your spam folder!
+  I will email back with details of paymen and delivery (check your spam folder!
 If I don't get a reply I'll come and deliver anyway.)

 </form>